 #3 Come up with an initial app design

 Well, look at that, you’ve made it past the hard bits and the rest should be plain sailing!
-As mentioned, step two (market and competitor research) should be the leg-up you need to progress your project at every other stage, including the next stage which is app design.
+As mentioned, step 2 (market and competitor research) should be the leg-up you need to progress your project at every other stage, including the next one, which is app design.

 You might be thinking, ‘I’m not a graphic designer, how do I know where to start?’
 Don’t worry, it’s not as tricky as you might think.
 You’ve probably used hundreds of apps in your time, so whether you realise it or not, you’ll have a basic understanding of what makes a good app design and what doesn’t.
-As per step two, you’ve also already snooped on all your competitors.
+Step 2 means you’ve also already snooped on all your competitors.
 You’ve probably picked out common themes with each of them, too.
 Combine these two elements and you’ve got the bones of an app design.

 Add in your branding and voila!
 You have a functioning app.
 Okay, maybe that sounds a bit too easy, but it really doesn’t need to be any more complicated than that, especially if you’re using an app builder to complete your project (which you most likely are if you’re looking to create your own app).

 App builders take away all the stress of building an app, including the design part.
 All you need to do is select the type of app you’re looking to build, and then choose a pre-designed template based on that.
-Use your market research to figure out how many pages you need and which specific functionalities you want.
+Use your market research to figure out how what features you want.
 For example, all your competitors might have a wish list section on their app.
 This indicates that you will likely do well to have one of your own, and therefore it needs to be added to the design.

 The great thing about app builders and pre-designed templates is that every new page or functionality you add will look uniform and slot into your chosen design seamlessly.
 Your main concern might be, ‘what if none of the templates on the app builder match how I pictured my app in my head?’
 This is a completely normal thing to ask, but don’t worry.

-Builder.ai’s incredible team of app designers work extremely hard to ensure every template we put out not only looks gorgeous, but that they flow and work from a technical perspective, too.
-This is just one of the benefits of using an app builder – the design process takes a far shorter length of time to complete because you’re in complete control, and you can rest assured that whatever template you do pick will work more than skin deep.
+Builder.ai’s incredible team of app designers work extremely hard to ensure every element they build not only looks gorgeous, but that it flows and works from a technical perspective, too.
+This is just one of the benefits of using an app builder – the design process takes a far less time to complete and you can rest assured that whatever features you pick they'll work brilliantly for your users.